 Night Owls Agency – Child Protection Policy

 Night Owls believes that no child, young person or adult should experience abuse of any kind.
-All Maternity Nurses supplied by Night Owls make a commitment to promote the welfare of all children and young people and to practice in a way that ensures their safety.
+All Maternity Nurses and Nannies supplied by Night Owls make a commitment to promote the welfare of all children and young people and to practice in a way that ensures their safety.

 Terms & Conditions

-The Terms & Conditions apply from the point at which clients are sent the names and personal details of any Maternity Nurse by Night Owls, irrespective of whether or not they subsequently use any of the Maternity Nurses suggested.
+The Terms & Conditions apply from the point at which clients are sent the names and personal details of any Maternity Nurse or Nanny by Night Owls, irrespective of whether or not they subsequently use any of the Maternity Nurses suggested.
 It will be assumed that Clients requesting this information confirm acceptance of our Terms & Conditions.